 Rust causes the metal to expand, which can place great stress on the structure as a whole.
 At the same time, the metal will be weakened and become brittle and flaky.
 Rust is permeable to air and water, so the metal beneath the rust layer will continue to corrode.

-How to prevent rust
+How to Prevent Rust?

-Rust resistant alloys
+- Using rust resistant alloys

 The most popular rust resistant alloys are stainless steel and weathering steel.